 So many of the women that write to me for advice have stories that go something like this...

-I met Steve through mutual friends.
+I met my boyfriend through mutual friends.
 I wasn't very attracted to him at first.
 He wasn't the best looking guy in the world and he was a little quiet.
 I never really considered him a potential boyfriend, but then he asked me out.
 I agreed because I wanted to give it a chance, and I hadn't been on a date in a while.

 The first date went OK, so we kept seeing each other.
 Before long I started getting attached and soon I found myself falling for him.
 We spent a lot of time together, and by three months I was in love.
 Now we are five months into the relationship and things have stagnated a little.
 He seems to be losing interest.
-Our phone calls are getting shorter, and he's been answering my texts sporadically.
+Our phone calls are getting shorter, we see each other less frequently, and he's been answering my texts sporadically.
 In general the excitement he showed at the outset seems to have faded.
 I don't know what to do...
 I am completely in love with him and don't know if I can handle a break up.
 Is there any way I can re-spark his interest?
-What can I do??Obviously this is just a paraphrase; the details of each story varied.
-But the common thread among them, and the thing that I found so interesting, was that the woman's love grew gradually, over months, often starting as complete indifference.
+What can I do??Obviously this is just a paraphrase; the details of each story vary.
+But the common thread among them, and the thing that I found so interesting, was that the woman's love grew gradually, over months, often started as complete indifference.
 It amazed me that a woman could end up being so in love with a man that, initially, she wouldn't have seriously considered dating.

 Now, let me qualify a couple things before going any further.
 By "love" I mean deep romantic attraction, as opposed to lust or long-term attachment.
 Lust is primary, physical and fleeting for both sexes, and long-term attachment takes years of shared experience to develop in either sex.
 Also, I am not saying that this is the only way women fall in love, or the most common.
 I recognize that women can experience something closer to "love at first sight."